 The pharmaceutical industry is experiencing what is known as a patent cliff: the large-scale expiry of patents on blockbuster drugs is the cause of considerable market dynamics.
 In Europe, the United States, as well as China, authorities are showing great interest in enforcing competition law in the pharmaceutical sector.

 The life cycle management strategies of originators are also being looked at critically.
 These are strategies that according to the authorities could counteract a decrease in healthcare costs.
 Unilateral conduct by originators, including evergreening, product hopping or switching, has been put under the microscope.
 However, supervision is also affecting generics.
 The authorities may classify settlement agreements between originators and generics as illegal pay-for-delay or reverse payment agreements.
-ACM gives due consideration to ‘the high purchasing costs of pharmaceutical products and medical devices’.
+ACM gives due consideration to ‘the high purchasing costs of pharmaceutical products and medical devices’ and to excessive pricing by dominant manufacturers.
 In the Netherlands, there are currently many developments in this area, such as the joint purchasing of expensive medicines by hospitals and the rise of E-Health and new distribution channels, as a result of which new market conditions emerge.
 Selective purchasing practices by healthcare insurers raise the question as to whether this is compatible with the duty to provide care.
 Knowledge of the regulation framework and competition law can make the difference in being able to respond well to these developments.